One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV

-The next section details the normal just-ID IV setup and derives an expression for endogeneity in terms of OLS OVB. \Cref{sec:coverage_contours} reviews the relationship between $t$-test rejection rates and the parameters that govern the normal model.
-This section also explains why endogeneity in applied microeconometrics is unlikely to be high enough for conventional IV inference to mislead. \Cref{sec:signrestrict} shows how and why conditioning on the sign of the estimated first stage strengthens the case for this view. \Cref{sec:conclusion} concludes.
+The next section details the \ac{just-ID IV} setup assuming normally distributed first-stage and reduced-form estimates and derives an expression for endogeneity in terms of \ac{OLS} \ac{OVB}. \Cref{sec:coverage_contours} reviews the relationship between $t$-test rejection rates and the parameters that govern the normal model.
+This section also explains why endogeneity in applied microeconometrics is unlikely to be high enough for conventional IV inference to mislead, and quantifies the length advantage of conventional confidence intervals relative to Anderson-Rubin-based intervals. \Cref{sec:signrestrict} presents our theoretical results on first-stage screening. \Cref{sec:conclusion} concludes with a discussion of the implications of our results.
 Proofs and details behind numerical calculations appear in the appendix.